SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

     struct Stack<Type : Stackable> {...}  // a generic that takes any type that conforms to Stackable

-*Rationale: There is a tradition in other languages (including Objective-C) of using colons with spaces on either side for conformance declarations.
-We're continuing that tradition, for consistency and familiarity.*
+*Rationale: This follows the tradition in other languages (including Objective-C) of using colons with spaces on either side for conformance declarations.*

 Commas should always have a space after the comma, but not before::